-Students may wear a Hebrew Academy warrior sweatshirt or a solid blue, grey or white sweatshirt with the school polo shirt under.
-Students cannot wear sweatshirts from bar or bat mitzvah parties.
-They also cannot wear any other Hebrew Academy tee shirts or long sleeve tee shirts that were purchased through Athletics or from special events, unless a special day has been designated by the administration.
+Boys and girls may wear a Hebrew Academy Warrior Wear sweatshirt or a solid blue or grey sweatshirt with NO LOGOS/PICTURES/DRAWINGS across the chest, back, sleeves.
+They cannot wear sweatshirts from bar or bat mitzvah parties.
+They also cannot wear any other Hebrew Academy tee shirts or long sleeve tee shirts that wear purchased through Athletics or from special events, unless a special day has been designated by the administration.
+Student must wear their school polo under the sweatshirt each day.